MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 }
 ```

-Under this configuration, any request that doesn't match `/forbidden` will return a 403 Forbidden status code, and everything else will return _Cool!_ Let's try it out:
+Under this configuration, any requested path that matches `/forbidden` will return a 403 Forbidden status code, and everything else will return _Cool!_ Let's try it out:

 ```bash
 curl localhost